xerocross/train-prob/README.md

 # train-prob

 !
+Update: If you want to see more unit testing, pull the latest changes on Monday, Feb 11.
+I plan to write a lot more tests over the weekend.

+!
 Update: I have improved the code since the last version so that now the SimpleNode, Route, and Digraph objects are immutable.
 These objects, once created, are read-only.
 The internal data is fully encapsulated.